 The plastic problem

-Already years have been spent on reducing the use of plastic, for example, the ban on free plastic bags in 2016.
-Finally, this movement is coming more and more to shoot.
-Still, worldwide, only 14% of all plastic waste is being recycled.
-Litter in our streets has been a sign of our time for long.
+Years have already been spent on reducing the use of plastic, for example, the ban on free plastic bags in 2016.
+Finally, this movement is coming more and more into place.
+However, worldwide, only 14% of all plastic waste is being recycled.
+Litter in our streets has been a sign for a long time.
 The plastic soup in our oceans is expected to surpass the amount of fish by 2050.
 We at JASA definitely do not wish to partake in this!
 Instead, we focus on alternatives and existing solutions at hand to deal with this problem.

 Less plastic, more sustainability

-Reducing plastic by upcycling and prohibiting single-use plastic is already an enormous step in the right direction to minimize the use of plastics on our globe.
+Reducing plastic by upcycling and prohibiting single-use plastic is already an enormous step in the right direction to minimize the use of plastics in the world.
 At JASA, we focus on reducing plastics in our packaging.
 We are as committed as we are conscious of the fact that we need to produce recyclable products to protect mother earth.
-We are aware of the fact that globally as much as 40% of all plastics are used in packaging, and only less than a fifth gets recycled.
+We are aware of the fact that globally as much as 40% of all plastics are used in packaging, and only less than a fifth of it gets recycled.
 With our innovative, recyclable packaging, we contribute our bit to ensure a sustainable world!

 Less plastic, more consumers